Chapter Forty Nine I

 Honoring superior talent is intelligence, not subservience.

-I come in top the kitchen just after four, Janah is up and hungry and will join us in a bit.
+I come into the kitchen just after four, Janah is up and hungry and will join us in a bit.
 I make green tea.
 While it steeps, I cut up an apple, put the pieces in water and lemon juice, wash a bunch of grapes, pull a couple dozen off the stem and put them in a small bowl.
 Janah comes in hugs everyone.
 Kara takes her hands gently and studies the palms.
 They aren’t nearly as swollen, the bruising has diminished.

 I pour the tea and take it and the bowl of grapes over to Janah, returning to the counter for the apples, cut them into bite sized pieces.
 Janah sips her tea, I hold the cup, then spear a piece of apple and feed her.